konsoul/konsoul/README.md

 - 👋 Hi, I’m @konsoul
 - 👀 I’m interested in JavaScript, React and backend
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on anything really
+- 💞️ I’m working for Clarity
-- 📫 How to reach me philorose@protonmail.com

 <!---
 konsoul/konsoul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.